 Its 6 bedrooms can sleep 12 (+4 on rollaway beds or cots).
 Meadowsweet and Angelica are on the ground floor; the latter opens onto the terrace and has a splendid Matthew Williamson pink baubled bedspread.
 Upstairs you'll find Celandine, Valerian, Saxifrage and Wood Aven.
 Celandine has a double-ended rolltop bath plus a Juliet balcony with views of Bodmin Moor and the lake.
 Valerian is the oldest room with ancient wooden beams, a wall of mirrors, a crystal drop lamp and slipper bath.
 Saxifrage has just a queensize bed but has a cosier feel and fabulous views out to Bodmin Moor.
 Wood Aven's windows are double aspect.

 The Barn has a slightly more contemporary feel.
 Re-used floorboards have been made into a large dinner table supported by legs cut from an old telegraph pole.
 You can seat 12 comfortably on stylish Harry Bertoia and colourful Charles Eames chairs.

 Step through to the Map Room (or 'walkers' den') to find a little hideway.
 Upstairs the vast Granary Room provides a stunning chill-out zone.
 Light the fire, lounge around on sofas, rocking chairs or beanbags made from old coffee sacks.
 Choose a book, drift off or wind down the giant screen to watch a movie (there's a DVD library).

-Its 5 bedrooms sleep 10 (no extra beds allowed).
+Its 5 bedrooms sleep 10 (extra children's cots and Z beds can be put into some of the rooms).
 Downstairs are Kestrel (with quirky train tickets on the wall) and Goldfinch; upstairs are Peregrine, Kingfisher and Barn Owl (named because they saw a Barn Owl here during renovation).
 All have pretty colour schemes but with Peregrine you get a navy blue rolltop bath as well as an eco-powered skylight.
-Click here for the Floor Plan.